pkkemp/cs-6903-project-2/README.md

 ### Textbook RSA
 Textbook RSA is defined as an iteration of RSA (Rivest-Shamir-Adelman) encryption without padding involved.

-Textbook RSA is homomorphic with respect to Product operation.
+Textbook RSA is homomorphic with respect to Product operations.

 It is a fairly efficient scheme however, it is not the most secure.